-Have you considered a career in Health Care Administration?
+Have you considered a Career in Health Care Administration?

-Health care administration is a broad-based discipline.
-The BSHA program prepares individuals to support health care professionals such as clinicians, researchers, and executives in settings such as assisted living and skilled nursing facilities; rehabilitation centers; private, public, and proprietary clinics; and medical centers.
+The Bachelor of Science in Health Care Administration (BSHA) program prepares individuals to support health care professionals such as clinicians, researchers, and executives in settings such as assisted living and skilled nursing facilities; rehabilitation centers; private, public, and proprietary clinics; and medical centers.

 Bachelor of Science in Health Care Administration Program (Online)

 The BSHA program provides an online curriculum for students with full time employment and hectic schedules.
 Additionally, the program meets the needs of the adult professional that has already taken previous coursework to complete a Bachelor's degree or has earned an Associate's degree at another accredited college or university.
-Students are only required to come to the Loma Linda Campus two times a year; for orientation and for graduation.
+Students are only required to visit the Loma Linda Campus two times a year; for orientation and for graduation.
 The BSHA program commences annually summer quarter.

 Upon completion of the BSHA Program, the graduate should be able to demonstrate the following competencies: